-For free brochure, call or write today 1-800-848-9900 1-614-663-2544 THE RECORDING WORKSHOP 455-X Massieville Rd Chillicothe, Ohio 45601 Ohio State Board of Proprietary School Registration #80-07-0696T CIRCLE #149 ON PRODUCT INFO CARD
+Tor free brochure, call or write too 1-800-848-9900 1-614-663-2544 THE RECORDING WORKSHOP 455-X Massieville Rd Ohio State Board of Proprietary School Registration #80-07-0696T CIRCLE #149 ON PRODUCT INFO CARD Chillicothe, Ohio 45601 Obviously, our employees are experienced in the field of duplication.
 John Holden, ASVC employee and former standout student.

 At American Sound & Video, we know our stuff.
 And because we've been in the media duplication business for over 30 years, we know the most important ways to win your trust: Personalized service, state-of-the-art technology, quick turnaround and reasonable prices.
 So call today for a quotation.
 Of course, we'll even put it in writing.